panpanzhang99299/panpanzhang99299.github.io/_publications/yuan2021assortativity.md

 collection: publications
 permalink: /publication/yuan2021assortativity
 excerpt: 'In this paper, we propose a class of assortativity measures for weighted, directed networks.
 Through simulation studies and applications to World
-Input-Output Tables, we find that the proposed measures outperform the classical ones without accounting for edge weights and directions.
+Input-Output Tables, we find that the proposed measures outperform the classical counterparts without accounting for edge weights and directions.
 The implementation of the proposed measures is is publicly available in a <i>R<i> package <i>wdnet<i>.'
 date: 2021-05-27
 venue: 'Journal of Complex Networks'